Tourism in Thailand: International rankings

 The Travel and Tourism Competitiveness Report 2015 published by the World Economic Forum ranked Thailand 35 of 141 nations.
 Among the metrics used to arrive at the rankings, Thailand scored high on "Natural Resources" (16 of 141 nations) and "Tourist Service Infrastructure" (21 of 141), but low on "Environmental Sustainability" (116 of 141) and "Safety and Security" (132 of 141).

-In 2016, Bangkok ranked 1st surpassing London and New York in Euromonitor International's list of "Top City Destinations" with 21 million visitors.
+In 2016, Bangkok ranked 1st surpassing London and New York City in Euromonitor International's list of "Top City Destinations" with 21 million visitors.
 In 2019, Bangkok ranked 1st surpassing Paris and London in Mastercard's list of "Global Destination Cities Index 2019" with 22.78 million visitors.
 Phuket was 14th with 9.89 million visitors and Pattaya 15th with 9.44 million visitors.